vite-pwa/vite-plugin-pwa/docs/workbox/generate-ws.md

 }
 ```

-When some asset exceeds the `maximumFileSizeToCacheInBytes` value, it will be logged to the console when building
+When any assets exceed the `maximumFileSizeToCacheInBytes` value, they will be logged to the console when building
 your project: **available only from version 0.11.3**.

-For example, if we configure `workbox` plugin option with:
+For example, if we configure `workbox` plugin option with (please, don't do this on your projects, it's just for
+testing purposes):
 ```ts
 workbox: {
   maximumFileSizeToCacheInBytes: 100